Advice I Gave Before Being Pregnant Versus My Real Life Experience

+I’m Jen, a pelvic floor physical therapist.
 I found out in October 2018 that I was pregnant with my first!
 After working with many women during pregnancy and postpartum for over five years, I was stoked to start the journey myself and be better able to see if my pregnancy advice was legit.
-I’m going to share with you the advice I gave to moms in their first trimester: what I talked about in the clinic, to my friends and in my book, Your Best Pregnancy Ever.
-And then I’ll include what this advice turned out to be like for me in real life at the start of my pregnancy.
+I’m going to share with you the advice I gave to moms in their first trimester: what I talked about in the clinic, to my friends, and in my book –Your Best Pregnancy Ever.
+Then I’ll include how this advice panned out for me in real life.

-Yes, but… it was harder than I thought.
+Real Life: It was much harder than I thought.
 My very first wave of nausea hit with onions.
 I was so revolted.
-As someone who’s never been a picky eater and literally always wants to eat food, this has been one of the most bizarre experiences for me so far.
+As someone who’s never been a picky eater and literally always wants to eat food, that was one of the most bizarre experiences for me so far.
 There were a few weeks where I really did not feel interested in veggies and craved bland foods like bread and crackers.
 I tried to sneak some veggies in where I could and tried to add quality sources of fat and protein to the bland carb choices I craved when possible.
 But it didn’t come easy to me and I humbled myself during this experience.
 Lucky for me as the first trimester came to an end and I transitioned to the second trimester, I felt I was able to eat most foods again and could start picking nutritious foods that energized me, gave me quality sources of protein, fiber, fats and carbs.
 I will say that staying hydrated with water was really helpful to my nausea and energy levels.
 So that part felt right.
-I just kept refilling my klean kanteen every chance I could get!
+I just kept refilling my Klean Kanteen every chance I could get!

 Also, I’ve been using a squatty potty for years and continue to highly recommend getting a stool of some kind in early pregnancy if you haven’t already.
 This can really help improve bowel movements by better relaxing the pelvic floor muscles that wrap around the rectum when you get your knees higher than your hips.
 And breathe during your bowel movement!

-I interviewed my midwife team once during the end of my first trimester to get to know them, their services and my insurance/financial options, but waited to set up my first intake appointment until I started my second trimester.
+Real Life: I interviewed my midwife team once during the end of my first trimester to get to know them, their services and my insurance/financial options, but waited to set up my first intake appointment until I started my second trimester.
 There’s no right or wrong way.
-Just do your research and see what options feel best to you.
+Just do your research and see what options, both local and virtual, feel best to you.